-We determined materiality for the company to be £7.3 million (2019: £8.1 million), which is 1% (2019: 1%) of total assets.
-We believe that the use of total assets is appropriate since the entity is a special purpose vehicle that is structured to make a nominal profit (before net gains and losses), and so the most relevant aspect of the entity is its assets.
+We determined materiality for the company to be £10.7 million (2019: £12.2million), which is 1% (2019: 1%) of total assets.
+We believe that the use of total assets is appropriate since the entity is a special purpose vehicle that is structured to make a nominal profit, and so the most relevant aspect of the entity is its assets.